 At least, that's one prevailing story.
 Haggard himself both confirmed and contradicted that story multiple times throughout his career.
 In 1985, Haggard said that while it started as a joke, "It only lasted about three seconds before we realized the importance of it."

-He doubled down again in the late 80s, saying the song came from a place of anger at war protesters.
-Then, in 1990, he said he wished he hadn’t written it at all.
-Perhaps even more eyebrow raising, he told Ornery magazine, “What bothers me most is the people that identify with it.”
+He doubled down again in the late 80s, saying the song came from a place of anger at the various kinds of protests to the Vietnam War.
+Then, in 1990, he said he wished he hadn't written it at all.
+Perhaps even more eyebrow-raising, he told Ornery magazine, "What bothers me most is the people that identify with it."

-But by 2010, he’d changed his tune again.
+But by 2010, the "Workin' Man Blues" singer changed his tune again.
 He told The Boot the song actually had its foundations in his stints in prison.
-“When I was in prison, I knew what it was like to have freedom taken away,” Haggard said.
+"When I was in prison, I knew what it was like to have freedom taken away," Haggard said.
 He thought it was wrong that protesters were blaming soldiers who had given up their freedom in the interest of protecting their country.